DanEkhlas/MICA/README.md

 |-----------|---------|---------|--------|--------|---------|---------|
 | Value     | 0.04300 | 0.07350 | 0.08400| 0.08013| 0.09425 | 0.10100 |

-We can see that the **PC with a mean value of 0.956** and the **NC with a mean value of 0.080** are quite reasonable and seem ok for our experiment.
-Please note that evaluation of the results as well as potential contamination will further require the expertise of the user.
+We can see that the **PC with a mean value of 0.956** and the **NC with a mean value of 0.080** are quite reasonable for our experiment.
+Please note that evaluation of the results as well as potential contamination will require the further expertise of the user.

 ## Extraction of minimal inhibitory concentrations for all antimicrobials

 A common approach in microbiology is to establish a threshold of absorbance to differentiate between growth and no growth.
-In this case, we set the **threshold at 10% of the absorbance of the positive control**.
+In this case, we set the **threshold at 10% of the absorbance of the positive controls**.
 This allows us to conclude that wells with absorbance values below this threshold indicate no growth.

 ```r
 #Define the no-growth threshold as 20% of the positive control mean absorbance